-John F. Kennedy, Martin Luther King and Zoran Djindjic are only three well known victims killed by snipers.
-However, killers firing from behind have cost a much larger number of people their lives since the invention of the rifle.
-Individuals are not always the target.
-Sniper fire from covert locations is often deployed in order to achieve questionable goals.
-For example, in the Bosnian War, Bosnian-Serb paramilitary deployed sharp shooters to demoralize residents of Sarajevo and to force the surrender of the city.
-Gaddafi’s snipers in Bengasi and Misrata likely had similar interests in mind.
+John F. Kennedy, Martin Luther King and Zoran Djindjic are only three known victims who were assassinated by snipers.
+However, a much larger number of people have had to pay with their lives since the invention of the rifle, because people had shot at them from a distance in the back.
+Often, shooting from cover is used to achieve dubious goals.
+During the Bosnian war, for example, Bosnian Serb paramilitaries used snipers to try to demoralize the inhabitants of Sarajevo and force them to surrender the city.
+A similar approach can probably be observed in the current conflict in Ukraine.

-For nearly two decades now, many countries have been working diligently on developing warning devices of the type described.
-Generally speaking, there are several ways to detect a shot or projectile.
-If rifles are used, the explosion that propels the projectile produces a blast wave.
-Microphones can be used to measure such blast waves.
-Radar technology also permits detection if the projectile is large enough.
-The trajectory can be determined.
-The muzzle flash produced by the explosion can also be detected with electro-optical detectors.
-If adequate optical resolution is available, the projectile itself can also be tracked along its trajectory.
+For almost two decades now, many countries have been working at full speed on the development of appropriate warning devices.
+In principle, there are several ways to detect a shot itself or a projectile.
+The projectile itself can be detected - depending on its size - with the help of radar technology, and even the trajectory can be determined.
+The explosion of the propellant charge that propels the projectile generates a pressure wave that can be detected by microphones.
+However, the muzzle flash produced by the explosion of the propellant charge can also be detected with electro-optical detectors.
+If the optical resolution is high enough, the projectile itself can also be tracked along its trajectory.

 Asymmetric or terrorist threats in the past two decades and the resulting urgent need have led to the fact that devices for detecting rifle fire are now already being used operationally.
 The United States and the United Kingdom, in particular, made extensive use of them in Iraq and Afghanistan.
 Increasingly, however, U.S. municipalities in the area of crime prevention are also using similar warning systems.
 Cities such as Chicago and Baltimore have already set up warning systems.